archivesunleashed/docker-aut/coursework/introduction-to-spark-notebooks.md

 # Introduction to Spark Notebooks

-This is a walkthrough to a basic Spark notebook.
+This is a walkthrough to a basic Spark notebook. **In our warcbase workflow, we use the notebook to often prototype on one ARC or WARC file, before running production on a directory.**

 ## Step One: Getting Started
 First, you need to load the warcbase jar.
 Paste this into the first command and press the play button.